jdcarrascali/jdcarrascali/README.md

 <h1 align="center">Hi 👋, I'm Juan David</h1>
-<h3 align="center">I'm a mathematician interested in computer science and machine learning.
+<h3 >I'm a mathematician interested in computer science and machine learning.
 Most of my work here is done at spanish but i hope everyone could understand the main ideas.</h3>

 - 🌱 I’m currently learning **Algorithms and data structures, relational data bases with postgres and machine learning**

-- 👨‍💻 All of my projects are available at [https://github.com/jdcarrascali?tab=repositories](https://github.com/jdcarrascali?tab=repositories)

 - 💬 Ask me about **statistical inference and regression analysis**